Diaphragm pacing: History

 The idea of stimulating the diaphragm through the phrenic nerve was first firmly postulated by German physician Christoph Wilhelm Hufeland, who in 1783 proposed that such a technique could be applied as a treatment for asphyxia.
 French neurologist Duchenne de Boulogne made a similar proposal in 1855, though neither of them tested it.
 It was not until a year later that Hugo Wilhelm von Ziemssen demonstrated diaphragm pacing on a 27-year-old woman asphyxiated on charcoal fumes by rhythmically faradizing her phrenic nerves, saving her life.
-Duchenne would later in 1872 declare the technique the "best means of imitating natural respiration".
+In 1872, Duchenne declared the technique the "best means of imitating natural respiration".
 However, advances in mechanical ventilation by the likes of George Poe in the early twentieth century ended up being initially favored over phrenic nerve stimulation.

 Harvard researchers Sarnoff et al. revisited diaphragm pacing via the phrenic nerve in 1948, publishing their experimental results on dogs.
 In a separate publication a few days before, the same group also revealed they had an opportunity to use the technique "on a five-year-old boy with complete respiratory paralysis following rupture of a cerebral aneurysm".
 Referring to the process as "electrophrenic respiration", Sarnoff was able to artificially respirate the young boy for 52 hours.
 The technology behind diaphragm pacing was advanced further in 1968 with the publication of doctors John P. Judson and William W. L. Glenn's research on the use of radio-frequency transmission to at whim "adjust the amplitude of stimulation and to control the rate of stimulation externally".
 Teaming up with Avery Laboratories, Glenn brought his prototype device to the commercial market in the early 1970s.
 The Avery Breathing Pacemaker received pre-market approval from the FDA in 1987 for "chronic ventilatory support because of upper motor neuron respiratory muscle paralysis" in patients of all ages.
 In the 1980s, "sequential multipole stimulation" was developed in Tampere, Finland.
 This technology was commercialized as the Atrostim PNS system and became commercially available in Europe in 1990.

 By the early 1990s, long-term evaluations of the technology were being published, with some researchers such as Bach and O'Connor stating that phrenic nerve pacing is a valid option "for the properly screened patient but that expense, failure rate, morbidity, and mortality remain excessive and that alternative methods of ventilatory support should be explored".
 Others such as Brouillette and Marzocchi suggested that advances in encapsulation and electrode technologies could improve system longevity and reduce damage to diaphragm muscle.
-Additionally, new surgical techniques such as a thoracoscopic approach began to appear in the late 1990s.
+New surgical techniques such as a thoracoscopic approach began to appear in the late 1990s.

-In the mid-2000s, U.S. company Synapse Biomedical began researching a new diaphragm pacing system that would not have to attach to the phrenic nerve but instead depended on "four electrodes implanted in the muscle of the diaphragm to electronically stimulate contraction".
+In the mid-2000s, U.S. company Synapse Biomedical began researching a new diaphragm pacing system that would not have to attach to the phrenic nerve, but instead depended on "four electrodes implanted in the muscle of the diaphragm to electronically stimulate contraction".
 The marketed NeuRx device received several FDA approvals under a Humanitarian Device Exemption (HDE), one in 2008 and another in 2011.